minhganther/datacleaning/README.md

 In this assignment, the purpose was to "tidy" an existing dataset and create a new dataset by grouping variables and averaging within groups.
 This project provides a script for the tidying which outputs the clean dataset.

-The R script accomplishes the following things:
+The `run_analysis.R` script accomplishes the following things:
    1. Merges the training and the test sets to create one data set.
    2. Extracts only the measurements on the mean and standard deviation for each measurement.
    3. Uses descriptive activity names to name the activities in the data set